koszullab/chromosight/docs/TUTORIAL.md

 ## Detection

-`chromosight detect` takes input in the form of Hi-C matrices, either in cool or bedgraph2 format.
+`chromosight detect` takes input in the form of Hi-C matrices in cool format.
 This command allows to detect patterns on Hi-C maps, such as chromatin loops or domain (e.g. TADS) borders, and report their coordinates.

 The following command line can be used to run loop detection (the default pattern):